potassco/coom-benchmarks/README.md

 - Encoding assumes that there is one possible attribute at the end of a path / paths point only to one value
 - Assumes that enumeration features have cardinality 1
 - Assumes that constant and numbers appear only on the right hand side of a binary relation

+### fclingo
+- Currently no division.
+Is this supported in fclingo?
+- fclingo only supports linear constraints, so multiplication is only allowed if one of the terms is a  constant number
+- Only if attributes are marked as numeric, fclingo will use treat them as such.
+  Outside of tables it is not possible to compare non-numeric with numeric attributes.